2022 Haiti floods

 Between January 31, 2022 - February 1, 2022, heavy rains in Haiti caused floods.
 On February 1, five people were killed by the floods, with one more person missing.
-Thousands of homes were flooded and as many as 2,500 families were displaced by the floods, Areas affected included the areas north of Caribbean county, Cap-Haiten.
+Thousands of homes were flooded and as many as 2,500 families were displaced by the floods, Areas affected included the areas north of Caribbean county, Cap-Haïtien.
 Heavy winds also knocked down several trees.

 On March 7, a storm hit the Puerto Plata province of the Dominican Republic and the Nord Department of Haiti, leaving 2 Haitians dead.

 On September 1, a flood destroyed upwards of 350 homes and killed 3 in the Ouest Department.